Grub-Insights/image-carousel-server/README.md

 Get requests sent to /api/carousel/:restaurantID/restaurant_name returns ~100 restaurant

-Post requests sent to /api/restaurant/:restaurantID/carousel will post a new restaurant to the restaurant table
+Post requests sent to /api/restaurant/:restaurantID/carousel will post/add new images to a restaurant
   - requirements for this request are a restaurant

-Put request sent to /api/restaurant/:restaurantID/carousel will update the restaurant to the entered restaurant name
+Put request sent to /api/restaurant/:restaurantID/carousel will update the images of a restaurant to the entered restaurant name
   - requirements for this are a restaurant name and an ID

-Delete request sent to /api/restaurant/:restaurantID/carousel will remove a restaurant;
+Delete request sent to /api/restaurant/:restaurantID/carousel will remove a images from a restaurant;
   - required parameters are the rastarant name